ACRC/HPC-community-docs/source/mathematics/interactive.md

 ---

 :::{warning}
-Interactive sessions should only be used by users or groups who require interactive access to compute nodes and have access to sufficient resources (e.g. a private partition) to support interactive use.
+The ACRC HPC team recommend the use of non-interactive batch jobs where possible, since these facilitate efficient job scheduling.
+Interactive sessions on compute nodes are not supported on ACRC HPC systems unless submitted to private partitions, or following discussion with the [HPC team](mailto:hpc-help@bristol.ac.uk).

 Interactive sessions **do not** bypass the job scheduler and should not be expected to start immediately.

-The ACRC HPC team recommend the use of non-interactive batch jobs where possible, since these facilitate efficient job scheduling.
-The team will not provide support for interactive sessions when non-interactive batch jobs are a viable alternative.

-Jobs that waste cluster resources may be held or deleted, according to the [ACRC HPC usage policy](https://www.bristol.ac.uk/acrc/high-performance-computing/hpc-systems-policy/acrc-hpc-usage-policy/).
+Jobs that waste cluster resources may be held or deleted, in accordance with the [ACRC HPC usage policy](https://www.bristol.ac.uk/acrc/high-performance-computing/hpc-systems-policy/acrc-hpc-usage-policy/).
 This includes interactive jobs.
 Please ensure you use cluster resources responsibly and efficiently.
 :::

 These are instructions on getting quick interactive sessions on BluePebble, assuming you already have login to this cluster and a project code.
 As this is primarily aimed for the School of Mathematics, we'll refer to the HPC project code to be in the form MATHXXXXXX, but this could be in a different format for other faculties/departments.